desmid/mview/Sphinx/doc/source/index.rst

 =====

-**MView** is a command line utility that extracts and reformats the results of a sequence database search (BLAST, FASTA, etc.) or a multiple alignment (CLUSTAL, MSF, MAF, etc.) optionally adding HTML markup for colouring and web page layout.
+**MView** is a command line utility that extracts and reformats the results of a sequence database search or a multiple alignment, optionally adding HTML markup for web page layout.
 It can also be used as a filter to extract and convert searches or alignments to common formats.

 .. mview -in pearson -html head -css on -colormap clustal -coloring
 ..   consensus -threshold 90 -consensus on -con_threshold 90,80 -con_ignore